 Learning mindfulness and self-compassion was a total game-changer for me in terms of how I respond to difficult feelings like anxiety, sadness and self-criticism.
 After leaving my job, I felt very fortunate that we eventually became parents when our little boy arrived.
 In terms of my career – I had always enjoyed helping my staff to manage their stress, and with a background in volunteer helpline work, it felt important to me to find a way to support others dealing with worry, stress and overwhelm.

 I re-trained as a coach and gained a Diploma in Personal Coaching which enabled me to help clients feel more calm and confident.
 As my personal mindfulness practice developed, it also felt natural to want to share this with others, so I also completed the Breathworks mindfulness teacher training.
 I’m now a Breathworks accredited teacher and associate – this means that I meet (and adhere to) the UK Network for Mindfulness Teachers guidelines for best practice.
+I have also been approved as a mindfulness teacher on the UK Network listing (my details are currently being added to their site).
 Aswell as the classes I offer via Lollipop Wellbeing, I also teach 8-week Mindfulness for Stress courses for Breathworks in central Manchester.

 These days I rely on my daily meditation practice to help me meet the difficulties that life inevitably throws up, and to balance all the things that are important to me.